In this Article we will discuss Mango Cultivation in Ultra High Density Mango Plantation

 The root system consist of long, vigorous taproot and abundant surface feeder roots.
 Both male and perfect flowers are found within a single inflorescence.
 The flowers are cross pollinated by flies and honey bees.

-Lets talk about the cultivation practices for Ultra High Density Plantation.
+Lets talk about the cultivation practices for Ultra High Density mango plantation.

 Mango can be grown in a wide range of soils except clayey or extremely sandy or rocky calcareous, alkaline or water logged soils.
 It prefers a soil pH 6.5 to 7.5.
 Under UHDP, Mango is planted at 3×2 m which accommodates 674 plants per acre.